 Further, studies have shown short-term success with shoulder arthroscopy but long-term results have been associated with continued pain, instability, and decreased function over time.2-5

 Some physicians choose to treat suspected labral tears with conservative treatments such as NSAIDS, physical therapy exercises and cortisone injections.
 Some, however, skip all conservative treatment when symptoms of a labral tear show up and go straight for surgery.
 During arthroscopic treatment, the damaged portion of the labrum may be removed or debrided, and/or the labrum may be reattached to the glenoid.
 Following surgery, patients wear a sling for four to six weeks and then proceed with exercises to regain motion and flexibility in the shoulder.

 Prolotherapy for glenoid labral tears

-In our recently published research Prolotherapy for Glenoid Labrum Tear New Research, we talk about our experiences in treating patients with shoulder pain.
+In our recently published research Prolotherapy for Glenoid Labrum Tear, we talk about our experiences in treating patients with shoulder pain.

 In summary we note that: